kn8a/odin-calculator/README.md

 ✔️EXTRA CREDIT: Add a “backspace” button, so the user can undo if they click the wrong number.

-EXTRA CREDIT: Add keyboard support!
+✔️EXTRA CREDIT: Add keyboard support!